Musculoskeletal conditions are a significant cause of disability and have a strong impact on a person's quality of life

 And the incidence is high in Australia - 31% of people living with a disability reported having musculoskeletal conditions, according to the Australian Burden of Disease Study.

-Musculoskeletal conditons (or MSDs) are injuries and disorders that affect the human body's movement or musculoskeletal system; this includes parts like muscles, tendons, ligaments, nerves, discs, blood vessels etc.
+Musculoskeletal conditions (or MSDs) are injuries and disorders that affect the human body's movement or musculoskeletal system; this includes parts like muscles, tendons, ligaments, nerves, discs, blood vessels etc.

 MSDs are also recognised by other common names like 'repetitive motion injury', 'repetitive stress injury', 'overuse injury' and many more.